 Beyond whether it’s possible to get a credit card, consider whether it’s a good idea to get one.
 This mostly depends on whether you feel you’re ready to use your card responsibly.

 Should I get a credit card if I’m bankrupt?

 If you file for Chapter 13 bankruptcy, it’ll stay on your credit report for seven years, and Chapter 7 bankruptcy will hang around dragging down your score for 10 years.
 Before you apply for a credit card, ask yourself the following questions:

 Am I eligible?

 As most credit cards require applicants to have a good credit history, you may need to work on improving your credit score before you apply for a new card.
-You can request a free copy of your credit score through finder.com and check out our guide to credit repair for tips on bringing your score up.
+You can request your credit score for free through finder.com and check out our guide to credit repair for tips on bringing your score up.
 Note that it will hurt your score if you apply for a credit card before you’re ready and are rejected.

 What type of credit cards should I compare?

 If you’ve built up your credit score and think you’re eligible to apply for a credit card, you should still weigh your options.
 A credit card can be a useful way to build your credit and free up your cash flow, but there are risks of falling back into debt if you’re not careful.
 If you do apply for a credit card, consider:

 - A low-cost card.

 A credit card with a low or 0% purchase interest rate and no annual fee will help you keep your costs to a minimum.